-Men who want to become dads and occasionally smoke weed are often paranoid about their sperm — and not just because they’re stoned.
-It’s natural to ask “Is smoking weed, um, bad for my boys?”
-While a growing body of research links excessive marijuana use to male infertility, a new study suggests that there may be other risks: When these men are able to conceive, in spite of smoking weed, it could increase their child’s risk of autism.
+Men who hope to become dads and occasionally smoke weed are often paranoid about their sperm — and not just because they’re stoned.
+It’s natural to ask, “Is smoking weed, um, bad for my boys?”
+Does weed affect sperm – really?
+While a growing body of research links excessive marijuana use to male infertility, a new study suggests that there may be other risks.
+When these men are able to conceive, in spite of smoking weed, it may increase their child’s risk of autism.
 While the findings raise many important questions for couples trying to become parents, they raise even more questions for doctors and scientists trying to understand marijuana’s effects on sperm and determine whether smoking pot while trying to conceive can be considered safe, even in small amounts.

 The more important question is, what happens when they do?

 If this new study is any indication, weed may have more of an impact than previously thought.
 “We were surprised to find this significant association between marijuana use in men and changes in this gene that is implicated in autism,” says study coauthor Rose Schrott, a Ph.D. student at Duke University.
 After conducting another study that demonstrated 177 potential genetic changes in the sperm of men who use marijuana, Schrott decided to zero in on those specific genes.
 Using 24 men, 12 users, and 12 non-users, animal models, and genome-wide analysis of the activity of segments of DNA, they found that when men smoked or ingested marijuana, the Discs-Large Associated Protein 2, or the DLGAP2 gene, underwent notable methylation.
 This matters because the DLGAP2 gene identified is strongly associated with autism as well as schizophrenia and post-traumatic stress disorder.